chadananda/drbi.org/src/pages/terms.md

 9.1.
 These Terms are governed by Arizona law.

-By using BWorks, you acknowledge and agree to these Terms.
-Contact us at sales@blogworks.ai for inquiries.
+Contact us at info@drbi.org for inquiries.